-The best possible option for location independent freelancers, contractors and digital nomads who wish to start their business remotely is to setup their business banking with Transferwise and consider LHV when they have the time and resources to visit Estonia.
+The best possible option for location independent freelancers, contractors and digital nomads who wish to start their business remotely is to setup their business banking with Wise and consider LHV when they have the time and resources to visit Estonia.

 In case you have any additional questions — feel free to reach out to us.

 Get the best business tips from Xolo and our community of freelancers straight to your inbox